danielfoehrKn/kubeswitch/docs/stores/rancher/rancher.md

       path: ~/.kube/cache
 ```

-The rancher store can work without filesystem cache but rancher api will create by default a new kubeconfig file everytime the context is selected without invalidating the old one.
-Therefore it is recommended to activate the filesystem [cache](../../kubeconfig_cache.md).
+The Rancher store can be used without a filesystem cache but the Rancher API will create a new Kubeconfig file (and token) every time you switch to one of the Rancher contexts.
+Therefore, it is recommended to use a filesystem cache.